Charte-dot/The-Tipsy-Tiger-cg/README.md

 * Above the list of files click the dropdown menu.
 * Select the https option and copy link.
 * Open terminal.
-* Change the current working directory to the desires destination location.
+* Change the current working directory to the desired destination location.
 * Click 'fork' at the top right of the page.
 A forked copy of the repository will appear in the Repositoties.

 #### Cloning the Repository